Accidental Pilish

 Me: "Number Two, I have a large container of potato salad in the cooler.
 Split it three ways for us."

 (The three main characters call each other "Number One", "Number Two", and "Number Three", in case you were wondering.)
-Musing on this example leads me to conclude that asking a person behind the deli counter "May I have a large container of potato salad?" might be the most natural reasonably long Pilish sentence a person could reasonably utter in public.
-If it's not, it's surely close.
+Musing on this example leads to the idea that asking a person behind the deli counter "May I have a large container of potato salad?" might be one of the most natural fairly-long Pilish sentences a person could reasonably utter in public.

 David has given you a very straightforward procedure to follow.
 Since you have not done any CV programming you should...